 Giatl is lightly golden in colour, dry without residual sugar and has a potent 14.5% alcohol.
 It’s aromatic too; pears, apples, elderflower and quince all vie for your attention.
 The barrel work brings out a rich creaminess and fruit complexity without imparting any clumsy woody taste.

 On the palate, it’s quince that’s dominant, but there are also fleeting hints of tropical fruits as well as apple and pear.
 The creamy texture and powerful body are in precise balance with a satisfying acidity level – there’s no flab here.
-There’s a long fade with a little marzipan and spice on the finish.
+Instead, there’s a long fade with a little marzipan and spice on the finish.